Truth in Labeling Campaign

 Protein powders are all the rage for body builders and older people.
-The main ingredient is typically a hydrolyzed protein -- and hydrolyzed proteins contain MSG, excitotoxic aspartic acid (also found in aspartame), and excitotoxic L-cysteine (also found in some dough conditioners).
+The main ingredient is typically a hydrolyzed protein -- and hydrolyzed proteins contain processed free glutamate, excitotoxic aspartic acid (also found in aspartame), and excitotoxic L-cysteine (also found in some dough conditioners).

-We have concern for anyone who ingests any form of MSG in his or her diet.
-We have extreme concern for athletes who ingest MSG just prior to, just following, or in the course of vigorous exercise, because there is evidence that the adverse effects of MSG may be intensified by vigorous exercise.
+We have concern for anyone who ingests any form of free glutamate in his or her diet.
+We have extreme concern for athletes who ingest free glutamate just prior to, just following, or in the course of vigorous exercise, because there is evidence that the adverse effects of MSG may be intensified by vigorous exercise.
 MSG-induced heart irregularities have been known to be caused by ingestion of MSG and/or aspartame.
 MSG-induced heart irregularities can result in cardiac arrest.

 About hospitals, nursing homes, and extended care facilities…

 The most common sources of MSG in hospitals, nursing homes, and extended care facilities will be: